David Miedzianik: Works dedicated to Miedzianik

 The British songwriter Ray Hearne once wrote a song about Miedzianik's life in 1989, titled "Song for David".
 Additionally, the British metal band Solitary wrote a song named "Twisted" in 1998, which was released on their album Nothing Changes and dedicated to Miedzianik.
 The band stated "'Twisted' was written for and inspired by David Miedzianik by his and others continued fight against autism."
 Jez Lowe and The Bad Pennies wrote a song about his experiences titled "A Lass to Want Me".
 "Song for David" and "A Lass to Want Me" were both featured on A Season of Changes: The Autistic Awareness Album, a music album about autistic experiences released in 1997 to fundraise for autism services in Doncaster.

+Oysterband also wrote a song, "Little Brother", in response to ads Miedzianik would leave in magazines asking for songs, based on the severely-autistic teenage son of an acquaintance of the band.
+The track was released on their 1997 album Deep Dark Ocean.

 Autobiography

 My Autobiography is the debut and only prose novel by David Miedzianik.
 Published in December 1986 by the University of Nottingham, the book chronicles Miedzianik's life from birth until 1985, when the book was written.

 According to Professor Elizabeth Newson, who wrote the foreword, Miedzianik's writing ability was so strong that only minor edits were required before publication.
 She also attributed the novel's genesis to a study on autistic people conducted in 1978 by the university, for which Miedzianik's mother was interviewed, and a follow-up in which Miedzianik himself was interviewed.
 Peter Hobson has described his writing style in this novel as thoughtful and linguistically gifted.
 He has described Miedzianik's writings about his solitude as repetitive and disjointed, and also notes his awareness of solitude.
 Francesca Happé has described Miedzianik's autobiography as possessing the "least autistic" writing from the authors that he was compared to including Temple Grandin, as he demonstrated the greatest awareness in his novel of his limitations and how others perceived him.